AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-formulas.md

     * In the `Enter your Formul` input box, enter `A/B`.

-        This will divide the revenue by products ordered by the number of new customers.
+        This divides the revenue by products ordered by the number of new customers.

     * Set `Select format` to `123Number`.